Mt. Baker – Easton Glacier

 DAY 1 – Approach

-We meet at 8am in Sedro Woolley at the Park and Forest Information Center for introductions and gear check.
+We meet in Sedro Woolley at the Park and Forest Information Center for introductions and gear check.
 After securing our permits, we drive to the trailhead (about 1 hr 15m), finalize any packing and preparations, and begin the approach.

 The climb to high camp takes about 4 hours as we ascend through meadows, old growth forest, and onto a moraine that parallels the glacier known as the Railroad Grade.
 On the approach we use the opportunity to practice various climbing efficiency techniques that will become essential for the following day.